codetricity/json_loader/README.md

 Who This is For
 ---------------
 This lesson is part of a teaching curriculum for a 14 year old boy, my son.
-He started learning Python at age 12.
+He started learning Python at age 12 at an average of 1 lesson per month, more in the summer and less during soccer season.
+Initially, each lesson lasted 30 to 60 minutes, less when he was 12 and more as he got older.
 The teaching method was developed after unsuccessfully trying curriculum developed for adults.
 Typical books for adults focus too much on theory.
 I was also not satisfied with courses based on Scratch or Alice.
 I wanted my son to start learning more about data structures, parsing data, and mobile application development.